ouuan/ouuan/AWESOME-STARS.md

 - [hub-mirror-action](https://github.com/Yikun/hub-mirror-action) - 一个Github Action，用于在Github和Gitee之间同步代码。Action for mirroring repos between Hubs (like Github and Gitee).
 - [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions) - Fish-like autosuggestions for zsh
 - [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) - Fish shell like syntax highlighting for Zsh.
-- [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) - 🙃  A delightful community-driven (with 1700+ contributors) framework for managing your zsh configuration.
-Includes nearly 300 optional plugins (rails, git, OSX, hub, capistrano, brew, ant, php, python, etc), over 140 themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
+- [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) - 🙃   A delightful community-driven (with 1800+ contributors) framework for managing your zsh configuration.
+Includes nearly 300 optional plugins (rails, git, OSX, hub, docker, homebrew, node, php, python, etc), over 140 themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
 - [tldr](https://github.com/tldr-pages/tldr) - 📚 Collaborative cheatsheets for console commands

 ## Standard ML